 A Waterfowl Standby Opportunity is used to distribute waterfowl hunting opportunities that are created by hunters who do not show up for morning Stormwater Treatment Area (STA) hunts.
 Hunters must be issued a Waterfowl Standby Opportunity to be eligible to replace no-show hunters.
-These standby opportunities will be available for four different periods: September Special Early Duck, Regular Season A, B and C. The following information provides further details on specific information regarding these standby opportunities.
+These standby opportunities will be available for five different periods: September Special Early Duck, Regular Season A, B, C and Active Military and Veteran.
+The following information provides further details on specific information regarding these standby opportunities.

 Note: There is no guarantee that a person on a standby list for a given morning hunt will get the opportunity to enter the area to hunt.
 Standby hunters will replace permitted no-show hunters in order of the random drawing until the quota is met.

 Cost: $0.00 to apply, $0.00 per standby opportunity.

 Requirements to Apply: Unless exempt, hunters must have a valid Management Area Permit to apply.